wpzoom/wpzoom-forms/readme.txt

 Create dynamic forms that adapt based on user input.
 Show or hide fields depending on previous answers to create personalized form experiences.

+**🔢 Number Field**

+Collect numeric data with validation.
+Perfect for quantity fields, age inputs, budget ranges, and any form requiring number-only entries.

+**📋 20+ PRO Templates**

+Jump-start your forms with industry-specific templates: business consultation, project inquiry, patient intake, real estate listings, job applications, restaurant reservations, and more.

-**Love WPZOOM Forms?** Help other WordPress users discover this plugin by [leaving a 5-star review](https://wordpress.org/support/plugin/wpzoom-forms/reviews/#new-post).
+**Love WPZOOM Forms?** Help other WordPress users find a great contact form plugin by [leaving a 5-star review](https://wordpress.org/support/plugin/wpzoom-forms/reviews/#new-post).
 Your feedback helps us continue improving and adding new features for the community.

-##Why Choose WPZOOM Forms?
+## WPZOOM Forms vs Other Contact Form Plugins

+**Lightweight & Fast** – Unlike bloated alternatives, WPZOOM Forms is performance optimized with efficient database queries.

+**No Limits** – Create unlimited forms and receive unlimited submissions.
+No artificial restrictions.

-**Community-Driven Development** – Every feature is built based on real user feedback from our active community of 10,000+ websites.
+**Community-Driven** – Every feature is built based on real user feedback from our active community of 10,000+ websites.

 **Professional Support** – Get help when you need it with our responsive support team and comprehensive documentation.

-**Regular Updates** – Continuous improvements, new features, and compatibility updates ensure your forms always work perfectly.
+**Regular Updates** – Continuous improvements, new features, and compatibility updates ensure your contact forms always work perfectly.

-**Performance Optimized** – Lightweight code and efficient database queries mean your website stays fast, even with complex forms.

 ###Additional Resources